Model Context Protocol (MCP) Server

 Note: The request object must include all required fields of the Entity struct.
 For production use, it’s recommended to use an MCP client library that handles the protocol details automatically.

-MCP Client Integration
+Client Integration

 To use Watchman with an MCP client: